faelcolt/OpenGlacX_Oficinas/README.md

 tkinter, datetime
 reportlab 3.4.0, math, sys, webbrowser, shutil, pycep_mail, sqlite3, base64, babel, tkcalendar

+The setup.py file starts the system and the multilanguage file makes it possible to set the default language of the system.
 #######################

 Versão Open Source do GlacX Oficinas